Dichao-Liu/Recursive-Multi-Scale-Channel-Spatial-Attention-Module/README.md

 # Recursive Multi-Scale Channel-Spatial Attention Module (RMCSAM)

 Official PyTorch implementation of the Recursive Multi-Scale Channel-Spatial Attention Module (RMCSAM).
 RMCSAM is a lightweight and insertable attention module designed for the fine-grained image classification (FGIC) task.
 RMCSAM can be easily embedded into various backbone convolutional neural networks (CNNs) to improve the classification accuracy for the FGIC task.
-You may check more details in our [paper](https://www.jstage.jst.go.jp/article/transinf/E105.D/3/E105.D_2021EDP7166/_pdf) if you are interested in our work.
+You may check more details in [our paper published in *IEICE Transactions on Information and Systems*](https://www.jstage.jst.go.jp/article/transinf/E105.D/3/E105.D_2021EDP7166/_pdf) if you are interested in our work.

 ![The overview of RMCSAM.](https://github.com/Dichao-Liu/Recursive-Multi-Scale-Channel-Spatial-Attention-Module/blob/main/IEICE2022_.Attention_Module.jpg)